 Desktop Video courses are indicated in StarNET and the Timetable of Classes by “DVC.”
 For example, a Desktop Video Course in English 1010 will look like this in the Timetable:

 ENGL 1010 A91 80190 DVC Composition I

 Most Desktop Video classes do not require any on-ground visits to any campus.
 Coursework is completed through desktop webinars and eLEARN.
 Library services, tutoring services, and all other student support services are obtainable through eLearn or other electronic means.
 Students should check the "WSCC Links" at the home page of eLearn for many services and online assistance.
-If you have difficulty with eLearn, help is provided to students through either the WSCC HelpDesk (423.318.2742) or the Instructional Design Team in the Office of Distance Education.
+If you have difficulty with eLearn, help is provided to students through either the WSCC HelpDesk (423.318.2742) or Instructional Design in the Division of Distance Education.